Mites on dogs: Vet's guide to symptoms and treatment

 Can you see dog mites with the human eye?

-There are some animal mites that can be seen with the naked eye, such as Cheyletiellia, also known as “walking dandruff.”
+Some animal mites can be seen with the naked eye, such as Cheyletiellia, also known as “walking dandruff.”
 This mite is most common in cats and rabbits, but it can occasionally infect dogs.

-Demodex and sarcoptes, the two most common mites in dogs, are too small to see without the use of a microscope.
-If your dog has demodicosis or scabies, you will only see evidence of the damage caused by the mites; you cannot see the mites themselves.
+Demodex and sarcoptes, the two most common mites in dogs, however, are very small, measuring between 0.5 and 2.0mm in length.
+That makes them virtually invisible to the naked eye.
+If your dog has demodicosis or scabies, you’ll tend to only see evidence of the damage caused by the mites.

 Symptoms

-Demodicosis and scabies both affect the skin of infected dogs.
-Although their primary effects differ slightly, there can be significant overlap between these two conditions.
-Therefore, it’s important to work with a veterinarian to obtain an accurate diagnosis.
+Demodicosis and scabies affect the skin of infected dogs and, since there can be significant overlap between these two conditions, it’s important to work with a veterinarian to obtain an accurate diagnosis.

 The most common sign of canine demodex is hair loss.
 Demodex mites live within the hair follicle, resulting in inflammation that causes the hair to fall out.
 This hair loss may affect a single part of the body (localized demodex) or may be widespread (generalized demodex).